 For example, an office worker who develops carpal tunnel syndrome or a warehouse worker who drops a heavy box on their foot would generally be covered under their employer's workers' compensation policy.
 An employee who becomes ill after exposure to a toxic substance or suffers mental trauma due to an event at work may also be covered.

 However, injuries that happen away from the worksite but in connection to a job could be harder to classify.
 Examples of these situations may include an employee injured at an offsite holiday party or a worker who is hurt while driving a company car.
 To determine if workers' compensation insurance covers a particular injury, consulting with a workers' compensation attorney may be helpful.

 Workers who have suffered an injury or illness while on the job are likely covered by their employer's workers' comp insurance.
 Injured workers should report their condition to their employers as soon as possible because workers' compensation claims must be filed within a certain time frame.
 Workers could lose their right to file a claim if they miss the deadline.

 Employees have the right to seek workers' compensation benefits without fear of retaliation.
 Federal law forbids employers from harassing or otherwise discriminating against workers for filing a claim.

-Workers are eligible for benefits even if they are responsible for their own injury.
-For example, a welder who suffers a burn because they forgot to wear protective gloves is still eligible to receive coverage.
-However, workers who intentionally harm themselves or suffer an injury due to on-the-job drug or alcohol use are not eligible for coverage.
-Workers’ compensation laws can be complex, time sensitive and significantly different from state to state.
-Seek the advice of a workers’ comp attorney before filing a claim.
+Most full-time and part-time workers are eligible for benefits even if they are responsible for their own injury.
+For example, a welder who suffers burns because they forgot to wear protective gloves may still be eligible for coverage.
+However, workers who intentionally harm themselves or suffer an injury due at work while under the influence of drugs or alcohol may be denied coverage.